The classic line-up of The Byrds, From left to right: Chris Hillman, David Crosby, Michael Clarke, Roger McGuinn and Gene Clark.

 charts (being actually out-charted by Preflyte

 , a compilation of 1964 demo recordings compiled by the band's former producer Gary Usher) while paradoxically attracting rave reviews and becoming a great seller in the UK.
 The next album, Ballad of Easy Rider

 followed quickly the same year, began to repair the band's position as they consolidated their country-rock style and attracted attention due to the title track being used as the theme song for Easy Rider

 .
-Another lineup change occured prior to the album's release, with York being sacked as the other members doubted his commitment to the band and Skip Battin hired as his replacement.
+Another line-up change occurred prior to the album's release, with York being sacked as the other members doubted his commitment to the band and Skip Battin hired as his replacement.

 thanks to a mistake by one of the employees at Columbia Records, the album was released in 1970 and considered the band's return to form, with the live renditions of their previous hits (among them a 16-minute version of "Eight Miles High") helping reconnect the band to their past audience while the entirely self-penned studio material was noticeably improved in quality compared to the more uneven records the band's internal turmoil had resulted in.
 Accordingly, (Untitled)